 Moisturizing Low Porosity Hair: Don’t skip the Pre-poo

 Pre-pooing your hair with a penetrating oil like coconut oil will help to get moisture deeper into your strands.
 When it’s time to wash, applying your pre-poo followed by putting on a plastic cap will make it more effective.
 Add to that plastic cap some moist heat and you’ve taken the first step (also the next tip) to help you moisturize your low porosity hair.

 Carefully embrace heat

 Heat is your friend if you have low porosity hair.
-For fine hair that’s also low porosity, handle with care.
+Again, for fine hair that’s also low porosity, handle with care.
 I’m not talking about heat styling.
-Rather:

 – Washing hair in sections with very warm water